Join the Team!

 Complete 15 or more pushups in 60 seconds.

 After successful completion of your physical fitness exam, you will receive further instruction on the scheduling of your written exam.
-The study material for the written exam can be found here.

 Applicants who successfully pass the written exam will be required to submit a complete and detailed Personal History Statement immediately after passing the written exam.
 The Personal History Statement is used to complete a comprehensive background investigation.
 It is recommended that you begin completing the Personal History Statement immediately after submitting your application and before attending the physical fitness exam.